ottnav/ottnav.github.io/faq.md

 ----

-# Managing activations for multiple users
+# Managing activations for multiple users (Partnership / Reseller)

 ## I want to purchase a lot of premium access and provide them to some users (clients), acting like a dealer
 You can purchase more slots for device when you need and can give some of the slots to different users.
 In order to do this: